Quimify-open-source/.github/profile/README.md

 ## What is Quimify?

 Quimify is a user-friendly, educational mobile app designed to assist high school students in solving chemical nomenclature.
-With hundreds of thousands of downloads and tens of thousands of monthly active users, it's the go-to resource for many students.
+With hundreds of thousands of downloads and active users, it's the go-to resource for many students.
 It's currently available both on Google Play and Apple App Store.

 Features: